Erich Apel: German Democratic Republic

+Death

-On 3 December 1965 Erich Apel was due to sign a new economic agreement with the Soviet Union covering the period 1966–1970.
+On 3 December 1965 Apel was due to sign a new economic agreement with the Soviet Union covering the period 1966–1970.
 Earlier that year he had traveled to Moscow with Walter Ulbricht to finalise the terms.
 Apel was not in favour of signing the agreement that the comrades in Moscow had imposed, but he had been opposed by Alfred Neumann, Chairman of the People's Economic Council and a Moscow loyalist.
 More importantly, he had been over-ruled by Walter Ulbricht.
 Early that morning the telephone rang in Apel's office at the ministry in East Berlin.
 Willi Stoph wanted a word.
 There was no reply.
-Erich Apel, while seated at his desk, had taken his own life.
+Apel, while seated at his desk, had taken his own life.
 A 7.65 mm bullet from his service pistol lay at his feet.
 The East German signature on the trade deal with the Soviets would be that of Alfred Neumann.
 News of Apel's death was held back until after the Soviet signatory, Trade Minister Nikolai Patolichev had left town, later that day.

-There were those who believed Erich Apel had been murdered, in the context of an increasingly intense power struggle between Politburo members as Walter Ulbricht's period in power was seen to be coming to an end.
+There were those who believed Apel had been murdered, in the context of an increasingly intense power struggle between Politburo members as Walter Ulbricht's period in power was seen to be coming to an end.
 Ulbricht himself ordered the Ministry for State Security to investigate Apel's death, though later commentators found the aspects of the investigation "uncharacteristically sloppy".
-On the other hand, West Berlin's mayor, Willy Brandt was never in doubt that Erich Apel's death had been a suicide, performed in protest over the Soviet Union's continuing exploitation of East Germany.
+On the other hand, West Berlin's mayor, Willy Brandt was never in doubt that Apel's death had been a suicide, performed in protest over the Soviet Union's continuing exploitation of East Germany.
 Brandt reacted with a cryptic prophesy: "He did not die quietly.
 We will all hear from him again, from what it was that made him do it." ("Er ist nicht schweigend gestorben.
 Wir alle werden noch von ihm hören, von dem, was ihn bewegte").